AdobeDocs/analytics.en/help/analyze/analysis-workspace/c-anomaly-detection/statistics-anomaly-detection.md

 ---
-description: Data inconsistencies can cause big problems.
-Learn how to identify statistical anomalies with anomaly detection techniques from Adobe.
-Get started today.
+description: Learn how to identify statistical anomalies with anomaly detection techniques.
-title: Statistical techniques used in anomaly detection
+title: Statistical Techniques Used In Anomaly Detection
 feature: Anomaly Detection
 role: User, Admin
 exl-id: e9868296-e453-45ec-b874-b2aa1b37a1bf
 ---
-# Statistical techniques used in anomaly detection
+# Statistical techniques

 Anomaly detection in Analysis Workspace uses a series of advanced statistical techniques to determine whether an observation should be considered anomalous or not.